bachmeil/embedrdoc/index.md

 The `lflags` paths may be different on your machine, and they definitely will be different if you're not using Linux.

+If you are familiar with Dub and want to create a package for code.dlang.org, please do.
+You don't need my permission.

+# Pulling R Data Into D

+If you are embedding R inside a D program, and you want to pull data from R into D, please read [this](pulling-r-data.html) first.

 # More Examples